Trung28899/NodeJS-Mongoose/README.txt

                 to request

         b.
 Relation in Mongoose
-            - Code in 5th Commit
+            - Code in 6th Commit
             - In here, we're trying to have to product to have the user id so it indicates that the product belong to which user
+            - ./controllers/admin.js: under postAddProduct() to see
+                how a product is created with user id

             - ./models/product.js: There is a 'userId' field with 'ref: "User"'
-                > this refer that the userId is the id of the user In users collection
+                > this indicate that the userId refer to id of some user In users collection
             - Same thing if you look into the cart of ./models/user.js